kvtools/valkeyrie/README.md

 You can also easily implement a generic *Leader Election* algorithm on top of it (see the [docker/leadership](https://github.com/docker/leadership) repository).

-You can find examples of usage for `libkv` under in [docs/examples.go](https://github.com/abronan/libkv/blob/master/docs/examples.md).
-Optionally you can also take a look at the `docker/swarm`, `docker/libnetwork` or `containous/traefik` repositories which are using `libkv` for all the use cases listed above.
+You can find examples of usage for `valkeyrie` under in [docs/examples.go](https://github.com/abronan/valkeyrie/blob/master/docs/examples.md).
+Optionally you can also take a look at the `docker/swarm`, `docker/libnetwork` or `containous/traefik` repositories which are using `valkeyrie` for all the use cases listed above.

 ## Supported versions

-`libkv` supports:
+`valkeyrie` supports:
 - **Consul** versions >= `0.5.1` because it uses Sessions with `Delete` behavior for the use of `TTLs` (mimics zookeeper's Ephemeral node support), If you don't plan to use `TTLs`: you can use Consul version `0.4.0+`.
 - **Etcd** versions >= `2.0` with **APIv2** (*deprecated*) and **APIv3** (*recommended*).
 - **Zookeeper** versions >= `3.4.5`.
 Although this might work with previous version but this remains untested as of now.